-Gainsborough’s House contains a large number of objects and artefacts relating to Thomas Gainsborough, including many of his possessions.
+The Gainsborough’s House collection includes a large number of objects and artefacts relating to Thomas Gainsborough, including many of his possessions.

 Most significantly, the artist’s mahogany studio cabinet, complete with its original slate slab for grinding colours and a large drawer to store sheets of paper, is on permanent display.

-Other personal effects include Gainsborough’s swordstick, pocket watch, mourning rings, snuffbox and paint scraper.
+Other personal effects include Gainsborough’s swordstick, mourning rings, snuffbox and paint scraper.

-The museum houses many other objects used in eighteenth century artistic practice.
-Of particular note is a collection of nineteen paint bladders, used to store pigments, which were discovered in the attic of the house and may have belonged to Thomas Gainsborough.
+The museum holds many other objects used in eighteenth century artistic practice.
+Of particular note is a collection of paint bladders, used to store pigments, which were discovered in the attic of the house and may have belonged to Thomas Gainsborough.